home-assistant/home-assistant.io/source/_integrations/shelly.markdown

  will be disabled.
 As soon as you change the temperature, it gets enabled again.

-## Shelly Gas with Valve addon
+## Shelly Gas with Valve add-on

-If you have Valve addon connected to Shelly Gas, the integration will create two entities for the valve.
+If you have Valve add-on connected to Shelly Gas, the integration will create two entities for the valve.
 The `switch` entity allows you to control the valve, the `sensor` entity shows exact states of the valve.

 <div class="note">